 The aim to is to help recipients undertake commercialisation activities to bring new products, processes and services to market.

 Recipients from the latest round of Accelerating Commercialisation Grants include:

-* Melbourne’s RMIT university, which has developed interactive software for brain injury rehabilitation; and
+- Melbourne’s RMIT university, which has developed interactive software for brain injury rehabilitation.

 Minister for Jobs and Innovation, Michaelia Cash, said the Accelerating Commercialisation Grants are helping more businesses to get their new products off the ground.

 “Whether it’s invested in prototyping and design, product trials or exploring export market opportunities, we are helping more Australian businesses become innovation success stories,” she said.

 “These grants are supporting projects across a wide range of industry sectors and many are already achieving success in global markets.”

 Each of the grants offered by the Government is matched by industry funding.

 For more information about how to apply for an Entrepreneurs’ Programme commercialisation grant go to business.gov.au/ep

 More information on the grant recipients is available at business.gov.au/ac funding offers.